Health and Safety at Work etc Act 1974

 • Fatality - if the injured person died as a result of their injuries.

-• Specified injury - if the injuries sustained constitute a specified injury under the RIDDOR Regulations.
+• Specified injury - if it is a specified injury under the RIDDOR Regulations.
 This category does not apply to members of the public.

 • Injury preventing the injured person from working for more than 7 days - (This category is only relevant if the injury is not a 'specified injury'.)
 You must report injuries that lead to a worker being incapacitated for over seven consecutive days.
 The report must be made within 15 days of the accident.
 This category does not apply to members of the public.

-• Member of the public - if the injured person was a member of the public and had to be taken directly to hospital / if the injured person was already on hospital premises, and the injury is one of those listed in the 'specified injuries' list.
-(The severity selected should be Member of the public in these incidents.)
+• Member of the public - the injured person had to be taken straight to hospital from the workplace or was already on hospital premises, and the injury is one of those listed in the 'specified injuries' list.
 This category does not apply to workers.

 Why are some choices unavailable?

-Some choices are not available because of information you have previously entered in the form, (as applicable under RIDDOR).
-For example:
+Some choices are not available because of information you have already entered in the form (in terms of how the severity of the injury applies under RIDDOR).

 Please indicate the severity of the injury the injured person sustained.